I Should Write a Book About This

 - In one Tom and Jerry cartoon, Jerry writes a humerous book about his experiences with Tom.
 Tom at first is incredibly angry about it and the jokes the book makes at his expense...
 Until he learns that Jerry is required to share the rather large check from the publisher with him.
 Then he suddenly finds the book hilarious.

-- Evan Wright wrote about what he saw in Iraq, titled Generation Kill, this is also lampshaded in the television series.
+- Evan Wright wrote about what his experiences in Iraq, titled Generation Kill, which was later adapted into an HBO miniseries under the same name.

 - The reason why people write memoirs.